-Sullivan Nicolaides Pathology's Warfarin Care program is a service provided to patients of SNP's regular referring doctors.
+Sullivan Nicolaides Pathology's Warfarin Care program is a service provided to patients of our regular referring doctors.

-Before enrolment, please assess your patient's eligilibility for our Warfarin Care program according to our enrolment & eligibility criteria below.
+Before enrolment, please assess your patient's eligibility for our Warfarin Care program according to our enrolment and eligibility criteria.

 To be eligible for enrolment on our program, your patient must: